Kaizenats

 Occupational therapy is a client-centred approach that supports individuals of all ages to develop, improve, or maintain the skills needed for everyday activities.
 Through personalised interventions, Occupational therapists help people engage in meaningful tasks, enhance independence, and improve overall well-being.

-This can include helping children with fine motor skills, supporting individuals with disabilities to adapt their environment, or assisting adults in managing physical or cognitive challenges using occupational therapy, early childhood therapy, play therapy and early intervention.
+This can include helping children with fine motor skills, supporting individuals with disabilities to adapt their environment, or assisting adults in managing physical or cognitive challenges using occupational therapy.
 By addressing both physical and emotional needs, occupational therapy empowers clients to achieve their potential and lead fulfilling lives.

 Examples of occupational therapy include:

-• Individuals with sensory processing issues: Assisting children or adults in managing sensitivity to light, sound, or textures to help them cope in different environments.
+• Individuals with sensory processing issues: Assisting children or adults in managing sensitivity to light, sound, textures and movements to help them cope in different environments.

 These interventions enable clients to live independently, engage fully in their daily lives, and achieve a greater sense of well-being.